Fedma123/eth-royalty/README.md

 	> RoyaltyAbi = eth.contract(JSON.parse(RoyaltyRawAbi))

-Finally you create an instance of the Royalty contract:
+Finally you can create an instance of the Royalty contract:

 	> Royalty=RoyaltyAbi.at("<paste your contract address here>")
 ## Usage example